mendix/docs/content/product-naming/other-terms.md

 ## Scrum Master

 {{% alert type="info" %}}
-This is the correct capitalization for this App Team role.
+This is the correct capitalization for this [App Team role](/developerportal/company-app-roles#app-team-roles)
 {{% /alert %}}

 ## Sprint